5l1v3r1/tcpdump-2/README.md

     tcpdump -A -s 0 -q -t -i eth0 'port 80 and ( ((ip[2:2] - ((ip[0]&0xf)<<2)) - ((tcp[12:2]&0xf0)>>2)) != 0)'

 ### Dump SIP Traffic
-* This is useful for debugging Asterisk or FreeSWITCH.

     tcpdump -nq -s 0 -A -vvv port 5060 and host 1.2.3.4

 ### Checking packet content

     tcpdump -i any -c10 -nn -A port 80

 ### Checking packet content